miniflux/website/content/docs/database.md

 The first step is to install PostgreSQL with your package manager.

-For example, on Debian it's simple as typing this command:
+For example, on Debian it's as simple as typing this command:

 ```bash
 sudo apt install postgresql postgresql-contrib